 Valard was awarded the contract to design, procure materials and equipment, and build the 1,800 kilometres of transmission lines on Sept.
 6.

 “Valard has successfully and safely engineered and constructed some of the largest electric transmission projects in Canada,” said Barkley Adams, Valard’s president and CEO.
-“We want to thank Wataynikaneyap Power for selecting our company to safely execute on this project, and we look forward to working with the communities and beginning work immediately.”

 The project will reinforce the existing transmission grid to Pickle Lake and will expand grid service north of Pickle Lake and Red Lake.